smatechnologies/opcon-deploy-docs/docs/administration/servers.md

 Indicates if the connection to the OpCon RestAPI server uses TLS

-When adding default transformation rules to the server, select the Edit button and the Select one or more rules dialog will appear.
+When adding default transformation rules to the server, select the Edit button and the **Select one or more rules** dialog will appear.

 ![Default Transformation Rule Image](../../static/img/transformation-rule-selection-dialog.png)

+The Select one or more rules dialog presents a screen and a **Select** capability that allows you to enter a text string in the **Filter** field to retrieve specific transformation rule records or use the displayed default value of asterix (*) to retrieve all transformation rule records.
+If there are any records previously entered, they will be displayed in the selection and selected sections of the dialog.
+Once the text string has been entered select the **Refresh** button and the transformation rule information will be displayed.
+Subsequent requests will be added to the existing list.
+The **Clear** button can be used to reset the list of previously selected transformation rules.
+Transformation rules selected in the lower table, will remain in the upper selection screen after a reset.

+It must be noted that wild cards are not supported, instead the text entered in the **Filter** field is checked against the transformation rule name in the transformation rule record (i.e. HP will return all script records that contain the character sequence in the name).

 To add a transformation rule, either double-click on the rule in the upper table or select the rule in upper table then click the Include arrow.
 To remove a transformation rule, either double-click or select the rule in the lower table and the click the Remove arrow.